Seid-Emin/Notifications-component/README.md

 - When the API returns new data for a specific notification it will be updated in the list and marked as 'new'.

-- Opening and closing the notification menu are animated, as well as adding and removing items in the notification list
+- Opening and closing the notification menu are animated, as well as adding and removing items in the notification list.

+Example data format can be found in "notifications.json".